 "The M60 in Nam" Waterhouse Print

-The M60 was an important piece of weaponry during the Vietnam era.40% of the proceeds from this print directly benefits Marine Corps Scholarship Foundation.
+The M60 was an important piece of weaponry during the Vietnam era.

 The Marine Corps Scholarship Foundation is the Nation's oldest and largest provider of need-based scholarships to military children, with particular attention given to those whose parent has been killed or wounded in combat, or who have demonstrated financial need.